alacrity-ai/shipwright-survivors/README.md

 TODOS:
   - [ ] Player death state
+  - [ ] If ship builder menu is open during dialogue, they overlap.
+(Need to move dialogue right in this case)
   - [ ] Add click-to-move movement option (Instead of WASD)
   - [x] Add warp in effect for spawning hostiles / player (maybe build up block by block dramatically?)
   - [x] Block to block collisions